hudy7/eecs-397-f15-hudeck/README.md

-## Modern Robotic Programming, Fall 2015
+ls## Modern Robotic Programming, Fall 2015
 Welcome to Modern Robotic Programming!
 This repository will contain all class-specific software, documentation, and will also function as a help center for students.